msid2b/SDS-Sigma-Emulator/README.md

 Xerox Sigma 7 Emulator for MacOS.

 ## Introduction
 This repository contains an XCode project that can be used to compile and run a Xerox Sigma 7 emulator.
-The emulator is capable of running CP-V.  On a Mac M1 system it is considerably faster than a real Sigma.
+The emulator is capable of booting and running CP-V.
+On a Mac M1 system it is considerably faster than a real Sigma.
-The emulator can read either .mt or .tap format tapes.

 ## Getting Started
 Download and compile the XCode project.
 For speed, it is best to build a runnable app with the Project > Archive function.
 Install this app in the applications directory and run it from there.
 The file MacSiggy.pdf describes the initial set up and some of the program features.